onichandame/epics-components/README.md

 # EPICS Components

 This library provides standardized components for control systems based on EPICS.
+Check [this](https://onichandame.github.io/epics-components) for detailed docs.

 # Author